Please read, even if you have experience foraging, it’s a good reminder 🙂

 All things in moderation

 When trying something new for the first time, only eat a very small amount to make sure there are no adverse effects.
 We are all wired differently and can respond differently too.
 Doing a simple tolerance test is a good habit to get into.
 By way of example, the root of common valerian is used to make a wonderful sedative tincture, rather like a natural valium.
 However, in about ten per cent of people, it has the polar opposite effect and acts as a stimulant.
 When trying a new species of mushroom for the first time, having obviously reached the point where I am utterly certain of my ID.
-I cook and eat a tiny section of one cap, the following day I eat a larger piece, and the day after is when I might consider consuming a whole portion.
+I cook and eat a tiny section of one cap; the following day, I eat a larger piece, and the day after is when I might consider consuming a whole portion.

 Another reason for moderation is simply not to be too greedy.
 It’s such a good feeling when you find and successfully identify something you know is going to taste great.
 It’s sometimes really hard not to get carried away, but if foraging is to be accepted as a responsible urban activity, it’s vital that everyone involved doesn’t overdo it.
 I’m not offering a lecture; I just wanted to mention it.